Venrofi/University-2020-2024/README.md

-# University-2020-2024
+# University-2020-2024 🎓

-Projects I worked on at my University - Politechnika Śląska
+Projects I worked on at my University - Silesian University of Technology 🎓